 The art of making brick by hand was brought from England and Holland to the American colonies by craftsmen who would set up a brick making operation at each construction site.
 They would gather the local clay and throw clumps of it into their set of wooden moulds, which they carried from job to job.
 After sun drying, the brick were stacked into piles or field kilns and fired with either wood or coal, which imparted unique colorations to the brick surfaces.

 Colonial brick makers used a batch firing process which made control of quality and brick durability rather difficult.
-After the forming operation, Old Carolina brick are fired in a modern tunnel kiln to assure a consistent high quality and structurally durable brick.
-We have, however, reintroduced the process of firing with coal so that the brick have the same warm and earthy colors found in brick made hundreds of years ago.
+After the forming operation, Old Carolina® brick are fired with clean, efficient natural gas in a modern tunnel kiln to assure a consistent high quality and structurally durable brick.
+Old Carolina® brick have the same warm and earthy colors found in brick made hundreds of years ago.